Last Updated: June 2026

 Starting in late 2026, Japanese citizens will need a digital authorisation called ETIAS before visiting most of Europe.
-If you’ve used Japan’s own landing card system or applied for a US ESTA, the concept is similar — a quick online form, a small fee, and approval linked to your passport.
+If you’ve applied for a US ESTA, the concept is similar — a quick online form, a small fee, and approval linked to your passport.

 ⚡ Quick Reference for Japanese Citizens